spectrocloud/librarium/docs/docs-content/architecture/grps-proxy.md

 attempts, the agent initiates the failover to a WebSocket connection and transcodes the gRPC messages with the HTTP/1.1 protocol.

-The Palette agent direct gRPC messages to a freshly started in-memory proxy service that take the original gRPC request and transcode it to HTTP/1.1 protocol and send it over the WebSocket connection to the management plane.
-The management plane's websocket handler will then accept the WebSocket message and transcode the message back the HTTP/2 protocol and forward it to the gRPC handler.
-The server will then respond with a gRPC message that will be transcoded to HTTP/1.1 and sent back to the agent over the WebSocket.
-The agent's in-memory proxy will then read the message and transcode it back to HTTP/2 and pass it to the agent.
+The Palette agent directs gRPC messages to a freshly started in-memory proxy service, which takes the original gRPC request, transcodes it to HTTP/1.1 protocol, and sends it over the WebSocket connection to the management plane.
+The management plane's WebSocket handler will then accept the WebSocket message and transcode it back to the HTTP/2 protocol before forwarding it to the gRPC handler.
+The server will then respond with a gRPC message, which will be transcoded to HTTP/1.1 and sent back to the agent over the WebSocket.
+The agent's in-memory proxy will read the message and transcode it back to HTTP/2 and pass it to the agent.

 ![An architecture diagram of the gRPC over WebSocket flow from a network perspective.
 Agent to agent proxy, to WebSocket handler, who then forwards the message to the server gRPC handler.](/architecture_grps-proxy_grpc-websocket.webp)